Cerberus shows interest in troubled Alitalia - FT

 New York-based Cerberus had decided against submitting its own offer as it considered the terms of the public tender too restrictive, the newspaper said.

-Cerberus suggested it would be willing to invest funds worth somewhere in the “low nine-digits”, or between 100 million euros and 400 million euros (£89 million and £356.2 million), to gain control of Alitalia, the FT added.
+Cerberus suggested it would be willing to invest funds worth somewhere in the “low nine-digits”, or between 100 million euros and 400 million euros, to gain control of Alitalia, the FT added.

 It also planned to ask the Italian government to retain a stake in the airline, with trade unions benefiting from some form of “profit sharing”, the FT said.